bcedra/QueueSimulationJavaCouncurrency/README.md

 ####
 - Minimum and maximum interval of arriving time between customers
 - Minimum and maximum service time
-- Number of queues; - Simulation interval
+- Number of queues - Simulation interval
- - Other information you may consider necessary

 ## Output:
 ####